AshtonGibbs/linear-search-algorithm/README.md

 # linear-search-algorithm
-This program implements a linear search algorithm
+This program implements and shows a linear search algorithm